JasperFx/jasper/documentation/documentation/execution/sagas.md

 <[sample:HappyMealSaga1NoTuple]>

-Both the of the examples above assume that the `SodaRequested` messages will be sent to other systems, but it's perfectly possible to use a stateful saga to manage processing that's handled completely within your system like this:
+Both of the examples above assume that the `SodaRequested` messages will be sent to other systems, but it's perfectly possible to use a stateful saga to manage processing that's handled completely within your system like this:

 <[sample:HappyMealSaga1Local]>